 Kent State Hotel and Conference Center

-The impetus for the symposium was Kent State’s rapid growth in the number of international student enrolled over the past few years, as well as the number of students studying abroad.
-In his opening remarks, Director of Academic Relations at the Office of Global Education and coordinator of the event, Frank Congin, addressed the goals of the symposium when he said: “11.6% of all Kent Main campus students are international, almost 3 times the national average.
+The impetus for the symposium was Kent State’s rapid growth in the number of international students enrolled over the past few years, as well as the number of students studying abroad.
+In his opening remarks, Frank Congin, director of Academic Relations at the Office of Global Education and coordinator of the event, addressed the goals of the symposium when he said: “11.6% of all Kent Main campus students are international, almost three times the national average.
 So now is the time for us to step back, take a look at where we are, think about where we would like to go and how we go about getting there.”

 Joe Cimperman, newly appointed president of Global Cleveland and an extremely passionate advocate for globalization, followed Dr. Schuster.
 Cimperman gave Cleveland’s perspective on international people, while enlightening many attendees about the importance of being a global city and what good can come from it.
 He discussed the Thomas Jefferson International Newcomers Academy, which is a public school in Cleveland that caters to students who are new to the area and learning to speak English.
 Cimperman said “I’m pro immigrant, pro-globalization and pro-internationalization.
 The more relationships we build, the more we trust each other.”

-KSU President Beverly Warren was scheduled to speak about her plans for internationalizing the university, but was not able to attend because of the untimely passing of KSU Board of Trustee Member Richard Marsh.
-On very short notice, Director of International Relations at the Pontifical Catholic University of Parana (PUCPR) in Brazil, Dr. Marcelo Mira stepped in.
+KSU President Beverly Warren was scheduled to speak about her plans for internationalizing the university, but was not able to attend because of the untimely passing of KSU Board of Trustees member Richard Marsh.
+On very short notice, director of International Relations at the Pontifical Catholic University of Parana (PUCPR) in Brazil, Dr. Marcelo Mira, stepped in.
 Dr. Mira was visiting Kent State as part of a delegation finalizing a strategic partnership with Kent State and offered to provide an inside look at his university and its strategic plan to advance internationalization at the institution.
-PUCPR is known world-wide for its work with diseases and public health.
+PUCPR is known worldwide for its work with diseases and public health.